Nevuly/WSL2-Linux-Kernel-Rolling/README.md

  * If you installed kernel manually, download kernel image from [releases page][releases-page], and replace it.

 ## 2. Kernel Additional Package
-**NOTICE**
+> [!NOTE]
- * This guide must be proceed in your WSL2 system.
+> This guide must be proceed in your WSL2 system.
- * Kernel additional package is optional.
+> Kernel additional package is optional.
 If you don't need it, just skip this guide.
- * Additional package contains kernel modules, headers and documents.
+> Additional package contains kernel modules, headers and documents.

+> [!WARNING]
- * **If you try to use VHDX image, you must use WSL version 2.5.1 or later.**
+> **If you try to use VHDX image, you must use WSL version 2.5.1 or later.**

 ### 2-1.
 Install Additional Package in WSL2 Directly
 ```bash